zhuguangbin/HiveHistoryParser/README.md

 3. export runnable jar

-4. java -jar HiveHistoryParser.jar  <hive-query-log-dir> [YYYYMMDDhhmm]
+4. java -jar HiveHistoryParser.jar

-   results are three tsv file in the "out" directory.
-You can load it to hive for analysis.
-Hive table ddl sql in sql/hive_history.hql
+   results are three tsv file in the "out" directory. you can load it to hive for analysis.